-Windows[®] 98/Me/NT[®]/2000/XP users can send print job using Brother Peer-to-Peer Print software provided on the CD-ROM which we have supplied with the machine.
-Windows[®] 2000/XP users can also print via Internet using the IPP protocol.
-For more information, see Internet printing for Windows[®] on page 35.
+Windows® 98/Me/NT®/2000/XP users can send print job using Brother Peer-to-Peer Print software provided on the CD-ROM which we have supplied with the machine.
+Windows® 2000/XP users can also print over the Internet using the IPP protocol.
+For more information, see Internet printing for Windows® on page 92.

-If you have already installed the printer driver, jump to Printer driver already installed on page 33.
+If you have already installed the printer driver, jump to Printer driver already installed on page 90.